 Though the rope tow broke down frequently, that first ski season was a huge success.

 The next year, the Royces intended to rent Gilbert’s Hill again.
 Elizabeth Royce gave a cab driver $100 in bills and asked him to go to the bank and fetch a crisp $100 bill.
-She intended to present to the hill’s owner.
+She intended to present it to the hill’s owner.
 The cab driver brought back a limp, crumpled bill.
 While she took the time to clean and iron it, Bertram rented the hill out from under her for $10.

 Bertram worked out the problems with the rope tow, which allowed him to develop the famous Suicide Six Ski area.